php-fig/fig-standards/proposed/psr-storage/README.md

 - All four methods accept a string or an object implementing the `__toString()` method as a key.
 If an object is passed the implementor must cast it to a string.
+- The create and update methods accept an optional options parameter to support for options like TTL or permissions (on filesystems).

 #### Psr\Storage\StorageInterface
 ```php